venetiap/venetiap.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
 subtitle: <a href='https://engineering.nyu.edu/academics/departments/computer-science-and-engineering'>NYU Computer Science and Engineering</a>.
-Address.
-Contacts.
-Motto.
-Etc.

 profile:
   align: right